timmyjose-compilers/tam-java/docs/tam_specification.md

   4. The instruction RETURN(n) d pops the topmost frame, and replaces the d arguments at the current stack top with the n results of the routine call.
 LB is reset using the dynamic link of the popped frame, and control is transferred to the return address of the popped frame.

-R access its arguments using negative displacements:
+R accesses its arguments using negative displacements:

 ```
   LOAD(1) -d[LB] to access the first argument

-  LOAD(1) -1[LB to access the dth argument]
+  LOAD(1) -1[LB] to access the dth argument
 ```

-A primitive routine is one that performs elementary arithmetic, logical, output, heap, or general-purpose operations.
-Each primitive routine has a fixed address in the Primitive
-Segment of the Code Store.
+A primitive routine is one that performs elementary arithmetic, logical, input-output, heap, or general-purpose operations.
+Each primitive routine has a fixed address in the Primitive Segment of the Code Store.
 TAM traps every call to a primitive routine and performs the corresponding operation directly.

 ### Summary of TAM instructions

+Note that loads and stores are always wih respect to memory.
+Load from memory, and store to memory.

 ```
   Opcode   Mnemonic                                             Effect